Taking Prescription Medications

 Avoiding Drug Interactions

-- Drug-drug interactions—two or more drugs react with each other; these may include prescription or over-the-counter medications
+- Drug-drug interactions—2 or more drugs react with each other; these may include prescription or over-the-counter medications

 - Drug-food/beverage interactions—a drug reacts with a food or beverage